-California authorities respond to 'active shooter' situation in San Jose light rail yard
+California shooting leaves 'multiple' dead at San Jose rail yard; suspect deceased: authorities

 Authorities warned the public to stay away from the area.

-"This is still an active scene and we ask that everyone stay out of the area while we conduct our investigation," San Jose police wrote on Twitter.
+"This is still an active scene and we ask that everyone stay out of the area while we conduct our investigation," San Jose police wrote earlier on Twitter.

 At the same time of the shooting, two fires were burning nearby in San Jose, Fox 2 KTVU reported.